 Payment Options and Sign-up

-In the meantime, you can visit the conference event section of our Facebook page to share the news and let us know if you’re planning—or even thinking about—joining us in September.
+Whether you’re ready to commit to joining us in Albuquerque or not, you can always visit the conference event section of our Facebook page to share the news and let us know if you’re planning—or even thinking about—joining us in September.
 Just click on the button below…

 See you in Albuquerque!

 Rooms have been set aside at the Hotel Albuquerque on September 11, 2019 to September 15, 2019 at the rate of $139.00 plus taxes per night (single/double occupancy).